-Step Action 1.
-In the [Initial Setup] menu, scroll to [Go to product] and press OK .
-2. Choose a cybersecurity policy: To set no credentials to access this device, refer to step 2 - a.
+Step Action In the [Initial Setup] menu, scroll to [Go to product] and press OK.
+Choose a cybersecurity policy: To set no credentials to access this device, refer to step 2 - a.
 1 To set credentials, refer to step 2 - b.
 To load an existing cybersecurity policy already set and exported from a compatible device, refer to step 2 - c.
 For more information about the cybersecurity policies, refer to ATS490 Security Policy, page 63.
-1. Scroll to [Minimum Cybersec] and press OK.
+Scroll to [Minimum Cybersec] and press OK.
 Read the message explaining the functionalities of this profile and press OK to validate and access the [Access Level] parameter or ESC to cancel the selection.
-Refer to Define Parameter Visibility, page 109 to set your access level and access the main menu of the device.
+Refer to Define Parameter Visibility, page 111 to set your access level and access the main menu of the device.
 Result: The device is ready to be commissioned.
 Disabling this feature, no credentials will be required to access your process or machine.
 This setting is saved with the configuration and will be active if a configuration is loaded or copied.
-2 - a UNAUTHENTICATED ACCESS AND MACHINE OPERATION Do not disable the feature if your machine or process is accessible to unauthorized personnel either directly or via a network.
+2 - a ▲ WARNING UNAUTHENTICATED ACCESS AND MACHINE OPERATION Do not disable the feature if your machine or process is accessible to unauthorized personnel either directly or via a network.
 Failure to follow these instructions can result in death, serious injury, or equipment damage.
 For more information about the cybersecurity policies, refer to ATS490 Security Policy, page 63.

-Step Action 2-b 1.
-Scroll to [Advanced Cybersec] and press OK.
+Step Action 2-b Scroll to [Advanced Cybersec] and press OK.
 2. Set a password and press OK to confirm it or ESC to cancel the selection.
-3. Verify the set credentials and press OK to confirm them or ESC to cancel the selection.
+Verify the set credentials and press OK to confirm them or ESC to cancel the selection.
 Scroll down to display the confirmation message, press OK to validate this cybersecurity policy and access the [Access Level] parameter or press ESC to cancel the selection.
-5. Refer to Define Parameter Visibility, page 109 to set your access level and access the main menu of the device.
+Refer to Define Parameter Visibility, page 111 to set your access level and access the main menu of the device.
 Result: The device is ready to be commissioned.
 For more information about the cybersecurity policies, refer to ATS490 Security Policy, page 63.
-1. Scroll to [Load security policy] and press OK.
-2 Scroll to the cybersecurity policy file (.secp) to upload on the device and press OK to transfer the file and access the [Access Level] parameter or ESC to cancel you selection.
-Refer to Soft Starter Configuration files, page 209 for more information on soft 2-0 starter configuration files.
-2 - c 2 - c starter configuration files.3.
-Refer to Define Parameter Visibility, page 109 to set your access level and access
+Scroll to [Load security policy] and press OK.
+2-c Scroll to the cybersecurity policy file (.secp) to upload on the device and press OK to transfer the file and access the [Access Level] parameter or ESC to cancel your selection.
+Refer to Soft Starter Configuration files, page 212 for more information on soft starter configuration files.
+Refer to Define Parameter Visibility, page 111 to set your access level and access the main menu of the device.
+For more information about the import / export of cybersecurity policies, refer to Import / Export Security Policy in ATS490 Security Policy, page 63.
+Result: The cybersecurity policy is set and the device is ready to be commissioned.